han-xudong/libfrankapy/docs/source/quickstart.rst

 Quick Start
 ===========

-This guide will help you get started with LibFrankaPy quickly.
+This guide will help you get started with libfrankapy quickly.

 Basic Setup
 -----------

-First, make sure you have LibFrankaPy installed and your Franka robot is properly configured.
+First, make sure you have libfrankapy installed and your Franka robot is properly configured.

 Connecting to the Robot
 -----------------------